NVE/terrain-change-detection-pc/README.md

 The terrain change detection process follows these main steps:

-1. **Data Discovery and Preprocessing**: Locate and prepare multi-temporal point cloud data (LAZ/LAS files)
+1. **Data Discovery and Preprocessing**: Locate and prepare multi-temporal point cloud data, optimized for LiDAR point cloud data from hoydedata.no.
-2. **Spatial Alignment**: Co-register point clouds from different time periods using ICP algorithm
+2. **Spatial Alignment**: Co-register and spatially align point clouds from different time periods using the ICP algorithm.
 3. **Change Detection**: Identify and quantify significant terrain changes (TODO)
 4. **Visualization**: Generate visual representations of detected changes (TODO)